 Paycheck Protection Program

 The Paycheck Protection Program (PPP) reopened for eligible small businesses and entities interested in receiving a first, or second, PPP loan.
-The Paycheck Protection Program will reopen to all lenders, no matter their size, on Tuesday, January 19th.
+The Paycheck Protection Program application deadline is extended until May 21, 2021.

 Visit here for application information and eligibility criteria.